lmmfoy/Calculator/README.md

-# odin-calculator

-Creating a usable calculator with JavaScript, HTML, and CSS.
+A usable calculator with vanilla JavaScript, HTML, and CSS.